 Day 3 – Western Tokyo (Meji, Shibuya, Shinjuku)

 Start the day by exploring Meiji Shrine.
-Take your time to walk around and to check out the history and design of the temple, as this is a great area to simply enjoy nature away from the hustle and bustle of the city center.
-Leave the shrine through its main gate next to Harajuku Station.
+Take your time to walk around and check out the temple’s history and design.
+The area around Meiji Shrine is perfect also for simply enjoying nature away from the hustle and bustle of the city center.
+After your visit, leave the shrine through its main gate next to Harajuku Station.
 Cross the street in front of the station and explore the trendy shops and boutiques of Takeshita Dori Street.
 This is a great place for people-watching and shopping for wacky Japanese teen fashion.

 Around 8 or 9 pm you’ll walk to the Tokyo Metropolitan Government Building and head up to the observation deck, where a gorgeous view awaits you.
-Afterward, I suggest spending the rest of your evening getting smartly drunk with cheap drinks in Shinjuku.
-Hidden on a narrow grid of its side streets is Golden Gai, perhaps the most unique bar neighborhood in Asia.
+Afterward, we suggest spending the rest of your evening getting smartly drunk with cheap drinks in Shinjuku.
+Hidden on a narrow side alley you’ll also find Golden Gai, perhaps the most unique bar neighborhood in Asia.

 Day 4 – Central Tokyo (Imperial Palace, Ginza, Tokyo Tower)

 Rise and shine, I hope you’re not too hungover from last night!
 You’ll start the day by visiting the Imperial Palace.
 The Imperial Palace and Gardens is like Central Park, but with multiple palaces and a residing imperial family who live there.
 It’s also filled with lush, Zen-inducing vegetation and beautiful Japanese architecture.